Andre 300 x 300.png

 The muscle memory

-The conversion to the new Sachtler heads can take a little while but as Andre agrees, it was worth it.
+The conversion to the aktiv head design can take a little while but as Andre agrees, it was worth it.
 “After 20 years to levelling a tripod one way you’re battling against a little muscle memory but it doesn’t take long to get use to this new way of working – in fact it’s much better.

 “It’s also so much faster, it’s the biggest gain.
 Sometimes we were shooting in minus 28˚.
 It’s the kind of temperature that stops you even bending your body as the cold will get inside your jacket – you just want to stand straight!
 You can with the Sachtler and there’s no cold coming in.”